PoCInnovation/Workshops/software/01.React/README.md

 ## Step 3: Show all the tasks from a list with props

 At this moment, you know how to create a single component and how to add it to your application.
 But what if you need to show a list of components that you cannot determine in advance?
-For example a list of tasks :thinking:
+For example a list of tasks 🤔

 To do so, create and use a `TaskList` component that will show all the tasks iteratively, with a [Typescript type](https://www.typescriptlang.org/docs/handbook/basic-types.html) to represent the tasks and their information.